 Perfusionists use sophisticated technology every time they put a patient on cardiopulmonary bypass.
 Terumo is committed to developing products that incorporate pioneering technology in order to advance patient care.
 This article is the first in a series of articles that focus on these unique Terumo Technologies.

 Professor Dietrich Lubbers, MD, of the Max Planck Institute in West Germany pioneered a way to measure substances in blood by combining sensor fabrication and chemical fluorescence technologies.

 This technology was applied to blood gas monitoring by Cardiovascular Devices, Inc. (CDI), of Irvine, California, in the 1980s.

-Today, this same technology — with the addition of potassium monitoring — is at the heart of the CDI® Blood Parameter Monitoring System 500, now manufactured by Terumo Cardiovascular Group in Ann Arbor, Michigan.
-The CDI System 500 uses optical fluorescence and a reflectance-based in-line system to continuously monitor 11 critical blood gas parameters.
+Today, this same technology is at the heart of CDI® Blood Parameter Monitoring Systems, which are manufactured by Terumo Cardiovascular Group in Ann Arbor, Michigan.
+Terumo’s CDI Systems use optical fluorescence and a reflectance-based in-line system to continuously monitor 12 critical blood gas parameters.

 Principles of Optical Fluorescence